swcarpentry/python-novice-gapminder/_episodes/17-conditionals.md

 > {: .python}
 >
 > Just like with arithmetic, you can and should use parentheses whenever there
 > is possible ambiguity.
-A good general rule is to _always_ use parentheses
+A good general rule is to *always* use parentheses
 > when mixing `and` and `or` in the same condition.
-That is, use
+That is, instead of:
 >
 > ~~~
 > if mass[i] <= 2 or mass[i] >= 5 and velocity[i] > 20:
 > ~~~
 > {: .python}
 >
-> should be written as one of these,
+> write one of these:
 >
 > ~~~
 > if (mass[i] <= 2 or mass[i] >= 5) and velocity[i] > 20: